A Concern for Wise Choices

 In 1964, Bill’s alma mater, Wheaton College, invited him to design and teach a course based on his work with youth.
 The course was given the name “Basic Youth Conflicts.”
 Two hours of upper-division undergraduate and graduate credit were awarded to students completing the course.
 Forty-six students, youth pastors, and teachers registered for the first class.
 The next year 120 students enrolled in Basic Youth Conflicts.

 Expansion Through Word-of-Mouth Recommendation

 In the years that followed, Basic Youth Conflicts was offered in several new locations.
 Alumni were informed of the dates and told their friends about it.
 Soon seminar attendance averaged between 10,000 and 20,000 youth and adults.
-Now, almost 50 years later, smaller seminars are still being conducted at various locations around the World and the Seminar is available to view on demand through Embassy Institute
+Now, almost 50 years later, smaller seminars are still being conducted at various locations around the World and the Seminar is available to view on demand through Embassy Media

 The IBLP Name

 IBLP was first incorporated in 1961 under the name Campus Teams.